Is voting Shirk?

 Al-Najashi was a Muslim man.
 Indeed, he believed in the Messenger of Allah ﷺ, and affirmed his prophethood.
 But he used to conceal his faith.
 (Imam al-Khattabi 388H, Ma’alim al-Sunnan).

 The actions of al-Najashi serve as a clear example of political engagement in a non-Islamic system.
-Thus, his actions should be considered when answering the question, is voting Shirk?
-If it were Shirk to engage with a non-Islamic political system then the Prophet ﷺ would not have praised al-Najashi.
-Rather the Prophet would have warned people against his actions.
+Thus, his actions should be considered when answering the question: ‘Is voting Shirk?’
+If it were Shirk to engage with a non-Islamic political system, then the Prophet ﷺ would not have praised al-Najashi.
+Rather, the Prophet would have warned people against his actions.

 The blessed Prophet Muhammad ﷺ